reign0ver/REST_API_Calculator/README.md

 So this is how it works (in case you want to test it):

-*We are going to send from our frontend a request with JSON by POST with the next structure->
+*We are going to send from our frontend a request using JSON by POST with the next structure->

 {
 "numero1":"5",
 "numero2":"3"
 }

-*and we're going to send a JSON response with the next structure->
+*and we're going to get a JSON response with the next structure->

 {
 "resultado": "2"